f-ferraro/MethaDory/ONT-Input-preparation/README.md

 ```

-This will produce two folders: `modkitoutput` and `pseudopedic`.
+This will produce two folders: `modkitoutput` and `pseudoepic`.
 The latter is the input for the next step.

 To reformat and merge multiple files together in a single MethaDory input file, you can run R script: